NutBerry/stack/README.md

 Though, the runtime has some restrictions like not be able to call other contracts.
 That is; a state-minimized EVM or LEVM - Lean Ethereum Virtual Machine.

-Data availibilty is fully archieved on the root-chain and the contract is able verify and replay all transactions either through directly finalizing a Block of transactions on-chain or via an interactive computation verification game to offload the computation and to enforce correctness on-chain for any given block.
+Data availibilty is fully achieved on the root-chain and the contract is able verify and replay all transactions either through directly finalizing a Block of transactions on-chain or via an interactive computation verification game to offload the computation and to enforce correctness on-chain for any given block.